Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/container-jobs.md

 ## The basics of running a container on LUMI

-Applications in a container may be run by combining Slurm commands with Singularity commands, e.g. to get the version of Ubuntu running in a container stored as "ubuntu_22.04.sif", we may use `srun` to execute the `singularity` container
+Applications in a container may be run by combining Slurm commands with Singularity commands, e.g., to get the version of Ubuntu running in a container stored as "ubuntu_22.04.sif", we may use `srun` to execute the `singularity` container